Balancing Fun and Support: Designing Meaningful STR Experiences

 Let’s be real — when people hear the words “respite care”, they often think it’s just about giving carers a break.
 And yes, that’s definitely part of it.
 Everyone needs a time-out now and then (especially when your version of a break is having a shower without interruption).

-But STA/Respite (Short Term Accommodation) isn’t just about giving carers breathing space — it’s also about giving the person receiving support a genuinely great time.
+But Short Term Respite (STR) isn’t just about giving carers breathing space — it’s also about giving the person receiving support a genuinely great time.

 So, what might that look like?